lmahanand/eth-ipfs-example/README.md

 ### npm run start ###

-Once the page is loaded, upload any file to IPFS.
+Once the page is loaded, choose any file and click on Send IT button that will send the file to IPFS.

-IPFS has will be created against the uploaded file which can later be used to retrieve the original file.
+Once the file is uploaded successully, IPFS hash will be created against the uploaded file which can later be used to retrieve the original file.